dayta-ai/deepo/README.md

 ~~Currently you have to add --privileged argument to docker run command in start.sh in order to use webcam~~
 Updated: no privileged is needed to access webcam from container

+4. Multiple GPUs

+If the host machine has multiple GPUs, you can specify the GPUs you want to use by setting GPU variable in the script.
+By default first one is chosen.

 ### Reference
 1. [Running a graphical app in a Docker container, on a remote server](https://blog.yadutaf.fr/2017/09/10/running-a-graphical-app-in-a-docker-container-on-a-remote-server/)